lobster1234/tenant-queue-processing/README.md

 5. Create a repo in AWS ECS

  Go to https://console.aws.amazon.com/ecs/home?region=us-east-1#/repositories/create/new and use the name `tenent-queue-processing` and click 'Next Step'
- Keep the next page open, as it will help you push the we just created to ECR.
-The below steps map to the steps suggested in that page.
+ Keep the next page open, as it will help you push the docker image we just created to ECR.
+The below steps map to the steps suggested on that page.

 6. Login to AWS ECS Registry
 ```